skysqlinc/skysql-docs/docs/Data loading, Migration/Replicating data from external DB.md

 +--------------------------------------------------------------------------------------------------------------+
 ```

-This procedure will return the GRANT COMMAND you must run on the source DB.
+This procedure will return the [`GRANT`](https://mariadb.com/docs/skysql-previous-release/ref/mdb/sql-statements/GRANT/) statement you must run on the source DB.

 ## 3) Grant Replication Privileges